 Recipe by jcjeffers

-"This spicy, chocolate rub is excellent for chicken, steaks, thick chops and spare ribs.
+"This spicy cocoa rub is excellent for chicken, steaks, thick chops, and spare ribs.
 You can also add it to chili and hearty, thick soups."

 Watch video tips and tricks